RobustoFramework/robusto_platformio_espidf_demo/README.md

 # Why, and what does it show
 Lots.
-1. Because we specified `--storage-dir ./components`in step 4, the dependencies didn't end up in `.pio/libdeps/az-delivery-devkit-v4`, but in the components folder.
+1. Because we specified `--storage-dir ./components`in step 4, the dependencies didn't end up in `.pio/libdeps/az-delivery-devkit-v4`, but in the `components` folder.
-2. We did this, because the menuconfig implementation in PlatformIO for ESP-IDF does not include the `.pio/libdeps/az-delivery-devkit-v4` when it looks for KConfig (menu items) and KConfig.projbuild (top menu items).
+2. We did this, because the menuconfig implementation in PlatformIO for ESP-IDF does not look in `.pio/libdeps/az-delivery-devkit-v4` for KConfig (menu items) and KConfig.projbuild (top menu items) -files.
-3. So if we hadn't done this, the esp_modem component would fail to build have compiled
+3. So if we hadn't done this, the esp_modem component would have failed to build.
-4. This because it requires the CONFIG_ESP_MODEM_CMUX_DELAY_AFTER_DLCI_SETUP[^4] setting to be set to something. <br/>And the menuconfig application is what is generating those settings in, step 8 above.
+4. This because it requires the CONFIG_ESP_MODEM_CMUX_DELAY_AFTER_DLCI_SETUP[^4] setting to be set to something.<br/>And the menuconfig application is what is generating those settings, step 8 above.
 5. But wait, a `managed_components` folder appeared with RadioLib in it even though no PlatformIO dependency was there? <br />  That, friends is actually a mystery.
 Perhaps the ESP-IDF subsystem reacts to the presence of the idf_component.yml.